datacarpentry/python-ecology-lesson/04-merging-data.md

 The new `horizontalStack` dataframe is now side by side without the extra `NaN` values.

-## Writing Out Your Data
+## Writing Out Data to CSV

-When you are finished merging your DataFrames, you might want to export the data for future use.
-We can use the `to_csv` command to do this.
+We can use the `to_csv` command to do export a DataFrame in CSV format.
 Note that the code below will by default save the data into the current working directory.
-We could save it to a different folder by adding the foldername and a slash to the file `verticalStack.to_csv('foldername/out.csv')`.
+We can save it to a different folder by adding the foldername and a slash to the file `verticalStack.to_csv('foldername/out.csv')`.